Engee documentation

 Parasitic

-# Combined leakage inductance parasitic parallel conductance — parasitic parallel conductance of the total scattering inductance
+# Combined leakage inductance parasitic parallel conductance — parasitic parallel conductivity of the total scattering inductance

 Details

-This parameters is used to represent small parasitic effects in parallel to the aggregate scattering inductance.
-The small parallel conductance may be required for modelling some circuit topologies.
+This parameter is used to represent small spurious effects in parallel with the cumulative scattering inductance.
+A small amount of parallel conduction may be required to simulate some circuit topologies.

 Dependencies

-To use this parameter, set parameter Winding parameterized by value Combined primary and secondary values.
+To use this parameter, set for the parameter Winding parameterized by meaning Combined primary and secondary values.

 Units